2023 TSA Computer Based Test Study Guide & Practice Questions

 - Hold – potentially hazardous item is identified; further inspection is needed

-While the questions aren’t meant to be so difficult that you can’t answer them, they are going to be challenging.
+While the questions are not impossibly difficult, they are still challenging.
 Some of the items may be confusing because they are overlapped or are a blend of colors.
 Both of these can make it harder to identify which object you’re looking for, much less determine whether or not it’s considered a hazard.

-Thankfully, you have options on how to prepare for this section.
-In the Job Test Prep TSA CBT PrepPack, there are hundreds of sample questions from the x-ray section of the test.
-While they aren’t the exact same as what you might see on the test, they are very similar.
+Thankfully, test takers have options on how to prepare for this section.
+There are many TSA Test prep resources that you can use to pass your upcoming test.
+For example, in the Job Test Prep TSA CBT PrepPack, there are hundreds of sample questions from the x-ray section of the test.
+While they aren’t the exact same as what you might see on the reak test, they are very similar.

 In the picture given below, can you detect a weapon?

 As you can see from the image, it’s difficult to detect which item is which.
-While a phone charger, water bottle and phone charger are easy to spot; a weapon isn’t.
+While a phone charger and a water bottle are easy to spot, a weapon isn’t.
 Test experts recommend practicing looking at everyday objects, along with more niche ones, to identify their shape from an obscure angle.

 - Green – These items have a lighter density than the heaviest items in the bag but aren’t the lightest either.
 Electronics and most plastic items will show up in this color, so it will most likely be the dominant color in an average bag.